HobnobMancer/cazy_webscraper/docs/02genbankSeqs.rst

 .. code-block:: bash

-   cazy_webscraper get_genbank_seqs cazy/cazyme.db dummy.email@domain.co.uk --classes GH,CE
+   cazy_webscraper get_ncbi_seqs cazy/cazyme.db dummy.email@domain.co.uk --classes GH,CE

 To retrieve protein sequences for all proteins in PL1, PL2 and PL3 in the local CAZyme database use the following command:

 .. code-block:: bash

-   cazy_webscraper get_genbank_seqs cazy/cazyme.db dummy.email@domain.co.uk --families PL1,PL2,PL3
+   cazy_webscraper get_ncbi_seqs cazy/cazyme.db dummy.email@domain.co.uk --families PL1,PL2,PL3

 As with scraping data from CAZy, the ``--classes`` and ``--families`` flags can be combined.
 To retrieve protein sequences for all CAZymes in PL1, PL2, PL3 and *all* of GH and CE both:

 .. code-block:: bash

-   cazy_webscraper get_genbank_seqs cazy/cazyme.db dummy.email@domain.co.uk --families PL1,PL2,PL3 --classes GH,CE
+   cazy_webscraper get_ncbi_seqs cazy/cazyme.db dummy.email@domain.co.uk --families PL1,PL2,PL3 --classes GH,CE

 --------------------------
 Applying taxonomic filters